 Bluehost’s response time was significantly faster than the average of 708 milliseconds for all providers that we looked at.

 Pricing: 3/5 – Bluehost offers a free drag-and-drop website creator.

 This web host is the only one that does this while remaining competitively priced.

-Hosting costs only $2.95 per 12 month period for the first year.
+The hosting costs only $2.95 per 12-month period for the first year.
 This is equal to $35.40 for the first year.